cakephp/docs/en/core-libraries/components/access-control-lists.rst

 Advanced Usage
 --------------

-As you can see from the example above, ACOs (lhs of rules) can be defined by using wildcards.
+As you can see from the example above, ACOs (array keys of rules) can be defined by using wildcards.
 PhpAcl splits ACOs by ``/`` and then treats every token as a regular expression after replacing ``*`` with ``.*``.
 When checking access, the requested ACO is split analogous and each token is matched against its respective rule token.
 Example::